-Following a first quarter that beat Wall Street's expectations, and a record Fiscal 2021 despite a challenging environment due to COVID-19, we are confident that our strategy and business repositioning are working.
-We have serious concerns about Voss Capital's candidate H.C.
+Following a first quarter that beat the Street's expectations, and a record Fiscal 2021 despite a challenging environment due to COVID-19, Griffon is confident its strategy and business repositioning are working.
+Griffon has serious concerns about Voss Capital's candidate H.C.
 Charles Diao, the only remaining nominee from Voss' initial slate of three as the other two have withdrawn.
 These concerns include:

-- Mr. Diao lacks a skillset that will add to our Board the Nominating and Governance Committee chose Michelle Taylor in particular because the Board wanted a director with strong supply chain and operational expertise and international experience. - Mr. Diao is also on the board of Turning Point Brands, a company that sells vaping and tobacco products.
-ESG considerations are a key area of focus for the Board and Griffon, and vaping and tobacco businesses are not consistent with Griffon's ESG values. - Mr. Diao's bio in the Voss proxy statement indicates that he is a senior executive of an active investment banking firm providing financial advisory services.
+- · Mr. Diao's bio in the Voss proxy statement implies he is a senior executive of a real professional investment banking company providing financial advisory services.
 In reality, Diao & Co.
-LLC is inactive because it did not pay its franchise tax; its address is Mr. Diao's home address; and it has no listed phone number.
+LLC is inactive because it did not pay its franchise tax; its address is Mr. Diao's home address; and it has no listed phone number. - Mr. Diao lacks a skillset that will add to Griffon's Board the Nominating and Governance Committee chose Michelle Taylor in particular because the Board wanted a director with strong supply chain and operational expertise and international experience. - · Mr. Diao is also on the board of Turning Point Brands, a company that sells vaping and tobacco products.
+ESG considerations are a key area of focus for the Board and Griffon, and vaping and tobacco businesses are not consistent with Griffon's ESG values.

-We strongly disagree with the conclusions of both ISS and Glass Lewis, which fail to take into account the Company's strong recent performance, including a record Fiscal 2021 and strong start to Fiscal 2022, despite a number of COVID-19 related headwinds which continue to challenge companies across our industries.
-ISS and Glass Lewis also fail to fully recognize the positive momentum generated by our repositioning and recent M&A and disposition activity.
-These firms also appeared to accept Voss' views of shareholder returns, which were cherry-picked to minimize Griffon's near- and long-term performance.
+Griffon strongly disagrees with the conclusions of both ISS and Glass Lewis, which fail to take into account the Company's strong recent performance, including a record Fiscal 2021 and strong start to Fiscal 2022, despite a number of COVID-19 related headwinds which continue to challenge companies across Griffon's industries.
+ISS and Glass Lewis also fail to fully recognize the positive momentum generated by the Company's repositioning and recent M&A and disposition activity.
+These firms also appeared to accept

+Voss' views of shareholder returns, which were cherry-picked to minimize Griffon's near- and long-term performance.

-- Remember, on a one- and three-year basis (as of December 31, 2021), we have delivered a TSR of 42% and 185%, respectively, outpacing our peer group, as well as both the Russell 2000 and S&P 600 indexes. - Furthermore, looking at the three-year performance is particularly relevant for our company, as this period follows the sale of the Plastics business and the purchase of ClosetMaid and CornellCookson, resulting from Griffon's portfolio repositioning strategy. - From April 1, 2008, when current management's tenure began, to December 31, 2021, Griffon has delivered a TSR of 331%, on par with the S&P 600 TSR of 348% and outpacing the Russell 2000 TSR of 281%.
+- Remember, on a one- and three-year basis (as of December 31, 2021), Griffon has delivered a TSR of 42% and 185%, respectively, outpacing its peer group, as well as both the Russell 2000 and S&P 600 indexes. - Furthermore, looking at the three-year performance is particularly relevant for Griffon, as this period follows the sale of the Plastics business and the purchase of ClosetMaid and CornellCookson, resulting from Griffon's portfolio repositioning strategy. - From April 1, 2008, when current management's tenure began, to December 31, 2021, Griffon has delivered a TSR of 331%, on par with the S&P 600 TSR of 348% and outpacing the Russell 2000 TSR of 281%.

-It's also important to note that Voss does not deserve any credit for the governance changes at Griffon or the ongoing strategic review and sale process for the Telephonics business.
-Both of these positive steps were already underway at Griffon before Voss began to engage us, and well before Voss purchased its first share of Griffon stock in August 2021.
-We sold our SEG defense business in December 2020 as the first step in the strategic review process and formally engaged Lazard in April 2021, months before Voss invested in our Company.
+In addition, it is important to note, Voss does not deserve any credit for the governance changes at Griffon or the ongoing strategic review and sale process for the Telephonics business.
+Both of these positive steps were already underway at Griffon before Voss began to engage the Company, and well before Voss purchased its first share of Griffon stock in August 2021.
+Griffon sold its SEG defense business in December 2020 as the first step in the strategic review process and formally engaged Lazard in April 2021, months before Voss invested in Griffon.